jvoisin/snuffleupagus/doc/source/features.rst

 and a `TypeError <https://php.net/manual/en/class.typeerror.php>`_ exception will be raised if the types aren't matching.
-`Scalar type declarations <https://secure.php.net/manual/en/migration70.new-features.php#migration70.new-features.scalar-type-declarations>`_ are optional, but you don't have to used them in your code to benefit from them, since every internal function from php has them.
+`Scalar type declarations <https://secure.php.net/manual/en/migration70.new-features.php#migration70.new-features.scalar-type-declarations>`_ are optional, but you don't have to use them in your code to benefit from them, since every internal function from php has them.

 This option provide a switch to globally activate this strict mode,